Considering a job at Starbucks?

 Well, I'll be honest.
 It takes a lot of math to figure out a real number, but let's see what we can do.

 We first have to compare gross pay to net pay.
-We won’t look at tips quite yet because we want to establish a base hourly rate.
+We won’t look at the tips just yet, as we want to establish a base hourly rate.

 Since where you live matters, you cannot say, “All Starbucks baristas make $___ hourly.”
-You have to consider state rules and taxes and average things out.
+You need to consider state rules and taxes, and then calculate the average.

 So, let's start with taxes.